japoveda10/PlatziProjects/2. DrawingCanvas/README.md

 <br>
 In the JavaScript file, there is a function called <code>draw</code> that draws a line based on its parameters (first point x coordinate, first point y coordinate, second point x coordinate, second point y coordinate).
-The next cycle is in charge of making the figures:
+The next cycle is in charge of making the figures.
+The first <code>draw</code> function invocation draws the bottom-left figure and the second <code>draw</code> function invocation draws the upper-right figure:

 <code>
 for(var i=0; i<300; i++)